Party for Neighbourly Love, Freedom and Diversity: Controversy and legal challenges

-The party's ties to paedophile activism have drawn much attention: Uittenbogaard (who also starred in the controversial documentary Are All Men Pedophiles?) was earlier the treasurer of Vereniging Martijn, an organization which advocates romantic and sexual relationships between adults and children, and all of its founders have identified as pedophiles.
+The party's ties to paedophile activism have drawn much attention: Uittenbogaard (who also starred in the controversial documentary Are All Men Pedophiles?) was earlier the treasurer of Vereniging Martijn, an organisation which advocates romantic and sexual relationships between adults and children, and all of its founders have identified as paedophiles.
 As of 2023, he is serving a ten-year prison sentence in Ecuador for the production of child pornography.

 Former party treasurer Ad van den Berg was convicted in 1987 for a relationship with an eleven-year-old boy.
 He was fined and given a suspended prison sentence.
 The Dutch television show Netwerk monitored Van den Berg for three months and discovered that he still had an underage boyfriend.
 Van den Berg passed away in early 2023, aged 78.

-In June 2006, Norbert de Jonge was expelled from his special education course at the Radboud University Nijmegen, owing to his involvement with the party and identification as a pedophile.
+In June 2006, Norbert de Jonge was expelled from his special education course at the Radboud University Nijmegen, owing to his involvement with the party and identification as a paedophile.

 The party's name was abbreviated as NVD at its formation, but shortly thereafter, the security company NVD Beveiligingen sought a legal order to have the party change their initials, saying that the party using the same abbreviation violated their trademark and harmed their reputation.
 The challenge was successful, and the party changed its initials to PNVD.